Billy Foster

+Biography

 Born in Victoria, British Columbia, Foster dropped out of high school to start his racing career.

 Foster won the 1963 CAMRA (Canadian American Modified Racing Association) in 1963 in the first year of the series.
 He also won the Utah Copper Cup race in 1963 and 1964.

 Foster also drove in the USAC Championship Car series, racing in the 1964–1966 seasons, with 28 career starts, including the 1965 and 1966 Indianapolis 500 races.
-He finished in the top ten 10 times, with his best finish in second position in 1966 at Atlanta.
+He finished in the top-ten ten times, with his best finish in second position in 1966 at Atlanta.

-He became best friends with Mario Andretti, who later claimed he would never again form a close friendship with a fellow racer because Foster's death so significantly affected him.
+Foster became best friends with Mario Andretti, who later claimed he would never again form a close friendship with a fellow racer because Foster's death so significantly affected him.

-Foster ran a NASCAR Cup Series race at Riverside International Raceway in 1966 and finished 7th.
+Foster ran a NASCAR Cup Series race at Riverside International Raceway in 1966 and finished seventh.
 He also competed in two NASCAR West Series races in 1965.

 During practice for the 1967 Motor Trend 500 at Riverside International Raceway, Foster lost control of his car after a brake drum failed.
 His car hit a retaining wall then rolled.
-As windows nets were not yet mandatory, the momentum of the collision with the wall resulted in Fosters head striking it, causing fatal head injuries.
+As windows nets were not yet mandatory, the momentum of the collision with the wall resulted in Foster's head striking it, causing fatal head injuries.

 Foster was a cousin of Canadian stock car driver Jim Steen and musician and producer David Foster.

-He was inducted into the Canadian Motorsport Hall of Fame in 1993.
+Foster was inducted into the Canadian Motorsport Hall of Fame in 1993.